Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/14-implementing-iir-filter/Part2b/README.md

 } // end SecondOrderSection()

 ```
-Note the 2 loops in the function:
+Note the two loops in the function:
 ```C++
 for (auto i = 0; i < burst_cnt; i++) {	// process more samples to reduce overhead
 	...